Deep-MI/FastSurfer/Docker/README.md

-# FastSurfer Docker image creation
+# FastSurfer Docker Image Creation

 Within this directory we currently provide five different Dockerfiles that are set up for running:

-* the whole FastSurfer pipeline (FastSurferCNN + recon-surf, Example 1 (GPU) and 2 (CPU))
+* the whole FastSurfer pipeline (FastSurferVINN + recon-surf, Example 1 (GPU) and 2 (CPU))
-* only the segmentation network (FastSurferCNN, Example 3 (GPU) and 4 (CPU))
+* only the segmentation network (FastSurferVINN, Example 3 (GPU) and 4 (CPU))
-* only the surface pipeline (recon-surf, Example 5 (CPU))
+* only the surface module (recon-surf, Example 5 (CPU))

-In order to run the whole FastSurfer pipeline or the surface part, you need a valid FreeSurfer license (either from your local FreeSurfer installation or from the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html)).
+In order to run the surface module (alone or in the full pipeline), you need a valid FreeSurfer license (either from your local FreeSurfer installation or from the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html)).

 Note, in order to run our Docker containers on a Mac, users need to increase docker memory to 10 GB by overwriting the settings under Docker Desktop --> Preferences --> Resources --> Advanced (slide the bar under Memory to 10 GB; see: [docker for mac](https://docs.docker.com/docker-for-mac/) for details).
-Also for the new M1 Chip, try adding ´--platform linux/x86_64´ to the build and run commands below.
+For the new Apple silicon chips (M1,etc), we noticed that a native install runs much faster than docker when using the MPS device (experimental).

-### Example 1: Pull FastSurfer container
+### Example 1: Pull FastSurfer Image

 We provide a number of prebuild docker images.
 In order to get them you simply need to execute the following command: